PrestonS95/CtrlPlus/README.md

 - `HEROKU_API_KEY`: you'll find this listed in your heroku account settings
 - `HEROKU_APP_NAME`: this is the project name you chose above
-- `HEROKU_EMAIL`: this is the email address associated with your heroku account
+- `HEROKU_EfMAIL`: this is the email address associated with your heroku account

 ![](/assets/github-actions-secrets.png)